-You can use our provider directory to find doctors and specialists that are in our network.
-The provider directory lists addresses, office hours, languages spoken, and information about accessibility.
+You can use our Provider Directory to find doctors and specialists that are in our network.
+The Provider Directory lists addresses, office hours, languages spoken, and information about accessibility.
 It is located at findaprovider.mimeridian.com/location.
-You can view or print the provider directory from the website.
-You can also request a copy of our provider directory, free of charge by calling 1-888-437-0606 (TTY: 711).
+You can view or print the Provider Directory from the website.
+You can also request a copy of our Provider Directory, free of charge by calling 1-888-437-0606 (TTY/TDD: 711).
+Member Services can also give you up-to-date information about the provider.
+This includes name, address, telephone numbers, whether they are accepting new patients, professional qualifications, languages spoken, gender, medical school attended, residency completion, specialty, and board certification status.
 Remember provider information changes often.
 Visit our website for the most up-to-date information.
 Call Member Services if you need help finding a doctor.